 We are required by law to give you the Closing Disclosure at least three business days before you close on your mortgage loan.
 This three-day window allows you time to compare your final terms and costs to those estimated in the Loan Estimate that you previously received from us.
 The three days also gives you time to ask us any questions before you go to the closing table.

 Once the loan is approved, the file is transferred to the closing and funding department.
-The funding department notifies the broker and closing agent/attorney of the approval and verifies broker and closing fees.
+The funding department notifies the broker and closing agent/attorney of the approval (clear to close status) and verifies any broker and closing related fees.
 The closing agent/attorney then schedules a time for the borrower to sign the loan documentation.

 At the closing the borrower should: